theborakompanioni/azure-docs.de-de/articles/backup/backup-azure-vms-automation.md

 <properties
-   pageTitle="Bereitstellen und Verwalten von Sicherungen für mit Resource Manager bereitgestellte virtuelle Computer mithilfe von PowerShell | Microsoft Azure" description="Verwenden Sie PowerShell zum Bereitstellen und Verwalten von Sicherungen in Azure für mit Resource Manager bereitgestellte virtuelle Computer." services="backup" documentationCenter="" authors="markgalioto"
+   pageTitle="Deploy and manage backups for Resource Manager-deployed VMs using PowerShell | Microsoft Azure" description="Use PowerShell to deploy and manage backups in Azure for Resource Manager-deployed VMs" services="backup" documentationCenter="" authors="markgalioto"